 Unused welding consumables may remain hot for a period of time after completion of a welding process.
 See American National Standard Institute (ANSI) Z49.1 for further general safety information on the use and handling of welding consumables and associated procedures.

-Suitable Extinguishing Media: This product is essentially nonflammable until welded; therefore, use a suitable extinguishing agent for a surrounding fire.
+Suitable Extinguishing Media: This product, as shipped, is essentially nonhazardous until welded; therefore, use a suitable extinguishing agent for a surrounding fire.
 Unsuitable Extinguishing Media: None known.

 SECTION 6 - ACCIDENTAL RELEASE MEASURES